The National Mental Health Service Planning Framework (NMHSPF) is one of the key initiatives contained in the Fourth national mental health plan

 The executive group will also publish a bi-annual communique for general access that will be posted on this website.

-In November 2009, the Australian Health Ministers Conference launched the Fourth national mental health plan
+In November 2009, the then Australian Health Ministers Conference launched the Fourth national mental health plan

 .
 Endorsement of the fourth plan represents commitment by all governments to implement the following vision for mental health set out in the National mental health policy 2008